 - (a) Upon completion of the requirements of Clause 10.1(b) above, regular employees will establish a new job code seniority date.
-The job code seniority date is defined as the start date of the employee in their job code at Hard Rock.
-This job code seniority date shall apply for scheduling hours of work and vacation but will not apply to casual employees. - (b) Primary job code seniority is defined as length of service of the employee in their primary department at their primary job code.
-A primary job code is the employee's highest paid job code in their primary department.
-The job code(s) and Company Seniority list(s), will be posted two times per year and five weeks in advance of the time schedule picks are to commence. - (c) An employee's seniority will be recognised in all of their job codes.
-A job code is any job code an employee has worked in the casino in the previous 12 months. - (d) When two or more employees within the same primary job code have the same hire date for the primary job code, placement on the job code seniority list will be determined by Company Seniority. - (e) If there is no differentiation for two or more employees after considering job code seniority and Company Seniority, then the higher job code seniority will be determined by the employee who has the lowest employee number. - (f) Effective upon date of ratification, all current and previously recognized Hard Rock job code seniority dates (including any employees that transferred to Hard Rock before the date of ratification) will be considered accurate.
+The job code seniority date is defined as the start date of the employee in their job code at Elements Casino Victoria.
+This job code seniority date shall apply for scheduling hours of work and vacation. - (b) Primary job code seniority is defined as length of service of the employee in their primary department at their primary job code.
+A primary job code is where the employee works the most and may be the employee's highest paid job code in their primary department.
+The job code(s) and Company Seniority list(s), will be posted at least one time per year. - (c) An employee's seniority will be recognised in all of their job codes.
+A job code is any job code an employee has worked in the casino in the previous 12 months. - (d) When two or more employees within the same primary job code have the same hire date for the primary job code, placement on the job code seniority list will be determined by Company Seniority. - (e) If there is no differentiation for two or more employees after considering job code seniority and Company Seniority, then the higher job code seniority will be determined by the employee who has the lowest employee number. - (f) Effective upon date of ratification, all current and previously recognized Elements Casino Victoria job code seniority dates will be considered accurate.